University Ambassadors / International Ambassadors

 We are also keen to hear from International Student Members who may be keen to take on this role in their University.
 For more information about the role, please see the 'Role Description' at the foot of the page.

-To check if your University has an Ambassador or Student Ambassador, please see the lists at the bottom of the page.
+To see if your university has an Ambassador or Student Ambassador, please refer to the links below for the full list:

 Student Ambassador Testimonals